zapfelr/job-spy-remix/docs/implementation-plan.md

 - Consider adding a UI for administrators to view and manage job changes

 ### 2.3 Admin Dashboard
-- Create admin interface for:
+- ✅ Create admin interface for:
-  - Company management
+  - ✅ Company management
-  - Manual job pulls with staging/review step
+  - ✅ Manual job pulls with staging/review step
-  - Error monitoring and retry triggers
+  - ✅ Error monitoring and retry triggers
-  - API failure dashboard for specific companies
+  - ✅ API failure dashboard for specific companies
-  - Company approval workflow:
+  - ✅ Company approval workflow:
-    - Review new company submissions
+    - ✅ Review new company submissions
-    - Preview job data before approval
+    - ✅ Preview job data before approval
-    - Add to scheduled pulls after approval
+    - ✅ Add to scheduled pulls after approval

-- Implement email notification system:
-  - Configure email service
-  - Set up jobspyad@gmail.com notifications
+**Variations from plan:**
+- Implemented admin authentication using email-based admin identification
+- Created a comprehensive admin dashboard with statistics and quick actions
+- Built a company management system with add, view, and edit capabilities
+- Implemented error monitoring with detailed error information and retry functionality
+- Added manual job pull functionality for specific companies
+- Simplified the company approval workflow to happen directly in the admin dashboard
-  - Create email templates for company requests
+- Removed email notification system as it wasn't needed for the current implementation

+**Future enhancements:**
+- Implement a more sophisticated admin role management system
+- Add pagination and filtering to the companies and errors lists
+- Implement real-time job pull functionality with progress indicators
+- Add more detailed analytics on job pulls and errors
+- Enhance the company approval workflow with additional validation steps

 ## Phase 3: Frontend Development